Call for Breakout Session Proposals

 - The session should provide practical information, deep discussion and implementable take-aways for school directors, rather than general topic overviews.

-- The description clearly, concisely depicts what the presentation will include.
+- The description clearly, concisely, and accurately depicts what the presentation will include.

 - School directors and/or students have an active role in the development and delivery of the presentation.